matthew-spencer-1/matthew-spencer-1.github.io/index.md

 [<img src="/images/misc/LI-In-Bug.png" width="25px">](https://www.linkedin.com/in/m-p-spencer/) [Find Me on LinkedIn](https://www.linkedin.com/in/m-p-spencer/)

-# Personal Overview
+# Professional Overview
-A [frank and honest discussion](/selfAssesment.md) of how my education and experience combine to create the capability to handle any tasks thrown my way.
+I am [adaptable and a learner](/ProjectNaratives/CliftonStrengths.pdf); first, second, and foremost.
+For me, there is nothing more satisfying than being thrown at a project that is a little outside my wheelhouse.
+The truth is, this is where I do my best work.
+All too often people want to stay in their lane, practicing what they know until they have it perfected.
+For me that won't work.
+It's so much better, in my mind, to be ready to lend a hand where and when it is needed.
+I'm being very direct and stating I'm not an expert at any one thing.
+That may seem bad, but let me give you a [frank and honest assesment](/selfAssesment.md) of how my education and experience combine to create the capability to handle any tasks thrown my way.

 # Portfolio Projects
 ## Code Review